Controlling Many-Body Quantum Chaos: Bose-Hubbard systems: Conclusion

 There are a few aspects of quantum targeting that may impact any assessment of how robust it can be against imperfections.
 First, the ideal would be to make the tiny shifts of the initial state centroids to the initial conditions of the optimal control (heteroclinic) trajectories.
 Likewise, the final state centroids on those trajectory endpoints would be slightly shifted to the target state's values.
 In fact, the initial shift is the single most important element in classical targeting, whereas suppressing the state spreading is the critical element in the quantum case.
 By virtue of the uncertainty principle, the optimal trajectory is already well represented inside the quantum state's Wigner transform.
 By not performing the shifts, a decrease of the fidelity is introduced into the protocol, which gets worse as the filling factor increases.
 This is observed numerically by calculating the overlap between the propagated and desired target state.

 A second imperfection would be due to the inability to turn off the interactions exactly, which left uncompensated quickly breaks down the control protocol.
-Although, it is anticipated that the on-site interaction strength can, in many circumstances, be controlled experimentally to high precision, if any nonvanishing residual interaction can be characterized, then a simple rectification expressed in Eq.~\eqref{eq:CH_corrected} solves the over or undershooting effect, which would be the main contributor to a fidelity decay.
+Although, it is anticipated that the on-site interaction strength can, in many circumstances, be controlled experimentally to high precision, if any non-vanishing residual interaction can be characterized, then a simple rectification expressed in Eq.~\eqref{eq:CH_corrected} solves the over or undershooting effect, which would be the main contributor to a fidelity decay.
 The local deformation of the initially circular Wigner density contours at the target state remains, but improves with increasing filling factor.
-A third issue, that of imperfect control over the $\{\mu_j(t)\}$, requires appropriate modeling of noise or other imperfections and is left for future consideration.
+A third issue, that of imperfect control over the $\{\mu_j(t)\}$, may require appropriate modeling of noise or other imperfections in a particular physical setup, which is left for future consideration.
+However, in the case of white noise (uncorrelated fluctuations in the individual chemical potentials over time), the strength of this type of noise has a linear dependence on the distance deviation in the targeting protocol and the control protocol is not particularly sensitive.

 For the examples given, it is necessary to introduce chemical potential offsets in order to place an initial state and a target state on the same energy surface such that chaotic trajectories can provide transport paths between them.
 If it were desired not to have these offsets at the end, although not discussed here, it would be possible to consider say adiabatically turning off the offsets and seeking some modified chaotic transport path between the initial and target states.
 For example, the momentum target state of Sec.~\ref{sec:1d_applications} would become a fixed state of the system without interactions and chemical potential offsets, which might be a desired goal as well.
 Additional time-dependence in the chemical potential offsets does not add much, if any, additional complications with respect to solving Hamilton's equations, but it adds an extra dimension to the complexity of the search for an optimal control trajectory.
 This issue of possible unwanted final chemical potential offsets does not arise if the initial and targets states are identical, as for the periodic trajectory cases, as they are automatically on the same energy surface without offsets.